2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/razor/organize-code.md

 1. CreateInstance for `.cshtml` was introduced ca. v6
 1. CreateInstance for `.cs` was introduced in 2sxc v10.01
 1. Code-Behind Introduced in 2sxc 11.0
+1. Code-Behind deprecated in 2sxc 12 because it's not compatible with Oqtane